DarrenCoppinger/milestone-project-4/README.md

 A final model field is excluded from the customers booking form (ReservationForm), that is the "Status" field.
 This is used by the staff to define whether the booking has been accepted or not.
 The field has three set options: "Requested", "Accepted" or "Denied".
 By default it is set to "Requested" until altered by a member of staff.

 Widgets were used for the date and time fields so they must be input in date and time format.
-On the MS Edge and Google Chrome browers the user can use the date or time picker instruments (by clicking the calendar or clock icons) to fill in these fields.
+On the MS Edge and Google Chrome browsers the user can use the date or time picker instruments (by clicking the calendar or clock icons) to fill in these fields.
 The measures reduces the chances of incorrect data being submitted in the form.

 The Booking feature also requires the user to add in additional details that were not provided during registration (Full Name and phone number).
-During the design of the website the author considered adding these details into the registeration form so they could be passed into the Booking form as initial data.
+During the design of the website the author considered adding these details into the registration form so they could be passed into the Booking form as initial data.
 However, it was decided that is was a simpler solution to only ask the user for this information only when it was necessary.

 A "Floor Plan" of the bar is also included on the right hand side of the page to provide the user with an overview of the bars layout.
 This column will move to underneath the "Booking Details" form on screens of <768px.

-A member of BarTenders staff who is set up as a superuser/administrator of the website will be able to access all the requested booking applications from the Bookings panel in the Admin section of the website.
+A member of BarTender's staff who is set up as a superuser/administrator of the website will be able to access all the requested booking applications from the Bookings panel in the Admin section of the website.
 The staff member can review and change any details of the booking from the admin panel.
 If there is an issue with seat availability at a certain time they have the contact details of the customer in the booking form so they can be contacted to discuss any changes.

 If the booking is altered and saved the customer will receive an updated automatic email with these details.
 If the booking is accepted the staff member can change it's status from "Requested" to "Accepted" this will result in a different automatic email being sent to the customer.
 Similarly if the status is changed to "Denied" another automatic email is sent to the customer.